StefanosFs/stefanos-portfolio/README.md

 ## Customization

-1. Update the personal information in each component
+1. Update personal information in each component
-2. Replace the project images and information in `Projects.tsx`
+2. Replace project images and information in `Projects.tsx`
-3. Update the skills in `About.tsx`
+3. Update skills in `About.tsx`
-4. Add your social media links in `Contact.tsx`
+4. Add social media links in `Contact.tsx`
-5. Customize the color scheme in `tailwind.config.js`
+5. Customize color scheme in `tailwind.config.js`
+6. Update SEO meta tags in `index.html`

 ## Building for Production